 RED IMPORTED FIRE ANTS IN MISSOURI

-The red imported fire ant is a small ant.
+The red imported fire ant is small.
 Workers measure a slight 1/8 to 1/ 4 inch long.
-These ants are dark reddish brown in color and closely resemble many common house and field ants.
+These dark reddish brown ants closely resemble many typical house and field ants.
 They have a distinctive stinger at the tip of their abdomens.
 Red imported fire ants are not to be confused with the Southern fire ant (Solenopsis xyloni).

-Red imported fire ants build nests in soil near structural foundations or in landscaping.
-As worker ants extend their nest, the excavated soil is pushed to the surface and a tell-tale mound begins to grow.
-These ant mounds may remain mostly inconspicuous for the first year or more, especially in sandy areas.
-In areas with considerable clay content, the mounds can reach up to 12 inches high and 12 or more inches across.
+Red imported fire ants in Missouri build nests in the soil near structural foundations or in landscaping.
+As worker ants extend their nest, the excavated soil is pushed to the surface, and a tell-tale mound grows.
+These ant mounds may remain primarily inconspicuous for the first year or more, especially in sandy areas.
+The mounds can reach up to 12 inches high and 12 or more inches across in areas with considerable clay content.
 The mounds in sandy soils tend to be flatter and wider.

-Mounds made by the red imported fire ants can have vegetation and grass growing up through them.
-Each mound houses numerous foraging tunnels that extend in all directions away from the mound just under the surface of the soil.
+Mounds made by the red imported fire ants in Missouri can have vegetation and grass growing through them.
+Each mound houses numerous foraging tunnels that extend in all directions away from the mound just under the soil’s surface.
 These have openings to the surface at irregular intervals and can extend outward for 200-300 feet.
 Although the red imported fire ant will nest in almost any type of soil, mounds are not typically found in heavily wooded environments.
-They prefer expansive, sunny areas including lawns, meadows, parks, pastures, and cultivated fields.
+They prefer expansive, sunny areas, including lawns, meadows, parks, pastures, and cultivated fields.

 The biggest problem with these pesky red imported fire ants is their sting.
-The workers can sting repeatedly and attack anything that disturbs their mound or food source.
-Red imported fire ant stings burn and itch.
+The workers can repeatedly sting and attack anything disturbing their mound or food source.
+Red imported fire ant stings, burn, and itch.
 A pustule then develops that may take a week or more to heal.
 Scratching these pustules can potentially lead to secondary bacterial infections and might leave permanent scars.
 Some people are hypersensitive to fire ant venom and can experience chest pains, nausea, or lapse into a coma after just one sting.
 Fire ant stings can harm and even kill birds and small animals.
 The red imported fire ant will also sting poultry and domestic animals.

 Posted in